Finding Stability and Opportunity Amid Economic Uncertainty

 Environmental, social and governance (ESG) matters offer the highest level of strategic thinking in the boardroom.
 They cannot be put aside as the belt tightens.
 In the U.S., 576 ESG-related shareholder proposals were submitted through April 12, 2022, a 15% increase from the prior year.
 Directors should resist getting frustrated with the details and nuances.
 The big picture is what matters.
 Sustainability opportunities should be integrated with strategic discussions, and close attention should be given to strategic communications around these topics, both internally and externally.
 One research study reports that less than 10% of companies have fully integrated their business, technology and sustainability strategies.

-Such plans should sequence, prioritize and group actionable steps by function and operating unit to establish clear ownership, authorities and accountabilities.
+Such plans should sequence, prioritise and group actionable steps by function and operating unit to establish clear ownership, authorities and accountabilities.
 They should be supported by key metrics to be managed against specified targets.
 The plan should provide for actions in different scenarios.
 As it focuses on margin and balance sheet management, the plan should allow for future investments by sustaining key on-strategy investments during the downturn to retain critical talent, preserve market image and branding, and foster a strong recovery when the economy bounces back.
 Directors should review and approve the plan.